 Drill holes all the way through your cabinet (unless you’re attaching to a wall, in which case you should either drill into a stud or use dry wall anchors) where you previously marked.

 Once all 4 holes are drilled, you can attach your paper towel holder by pushing the screws through the flange and the drilled holes, and then attaching your hex nuts.
 Be sure to tighten the nuts FULLY with pliers.

 And there you have it!
 Easy.
 Quick.
 Inexpensive.
 And perfectly rustic and industrial!
 Plus, it’s one of a kind, and that, my friends, is something I LOVE!

 So there ya have it folks!
-A quick and easy DIY, that helps optimize space in your kitchen, especially if it’s small!
-So what do you think?
+A quick and easy DIY paper towel holder, that helps optimize space in your kitchen, especially if it’s small!
+So what do you think – let me know in the comments below!
 Is this something you would consider for your kitchen?
 Let me know if you try it, I would love to see!